hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 Here, the matrix $\mathbf{W}$ (of size $K \times D$) and the vector
 $\mathbf{b}$ (of size $K \times 1$) are *parameters* of the function.
 The algorithm will *learn* these with the help of our pre-classified examples.
-And once we've learnt the parameters on this *training data*, we hopefully have a function that *generalises* well enough to classify arbitrary image input.
+And once we've learnt (fit) the parameters on this *training data*, we hopefully have a function that *generalises* well enough to classify arbitrary image input.

 #### Softmax activation and cross entropy loss